microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 If a new affinity was established for the request, the affinity key gets attached to a response where exact key representation and location depends on the implementation.
 Currently, there are two built-in policies storing the key on a cookie or custom header.
 Once the response gets delivered to the client, it's the client responsibility to attach the key to all following requests in the same session.
 Further, when the next request carrying the key arrives to the proxy, it resolves the existing affinity, but affinity key does not get again attached to the response.
 Thus, only the first response carries the affinity key.

-There are two built-in affinity policys differing only in how the affinity key is stored on a request.
-The default policy is `Cookie`.
+There are three built-in affinity polices that format and store the key differently on requests and responses.
+The default policy is `HashCookie`.
-1. `Cookie` - stores the key as a cookie.
-It expects the request's key to be delivered as a cookie with configured name and sets the same cookie with `Set-Cookie` header on the first response in an affinitized sequence.
-This is implemented by `CookieSessionAffinityPolicy`.
-Cookie name must be explicitly set via `SessionAffinityConfig.AffinityKeyName` which is used by `CookieSessionAffinityPolicy` for this purpose.
-Other cookie's properties can be configured via `SessionAffinityCookieConfig`. **Important**: `AffinityKeyName` must be unique across all clusters with enabled session affinity to avoid conflicts.
+- `HashCookie` and `Cookie` store the key as cookie, hashed or encrypted respectively, see [Key Protection](#key-protection) below.
+The request's key will be delivered as a cookie with configured name and sets the same cookie with `Set-Cookie` header on the first response in an affinitized sequence.
+The cookie name must be explicitly set via `SessionAffinityConfig.AffinityKeyName`.
+Other cookie properties can be configured via `SessionAffinityCookieConfig`.

-2. `CustomHeader` - stores the key on a header.
+- `CustomHeader` - stores the key as an encrypted header.
 It expects the affinity key to be delivered in a custom header with configured name and sets the same header on the first response in an affinitized sequence.
-This is implemented by `CustomHeaderSessionAffinityPolicy`.
-The header name must be set via `SessionAffinityConfig.AffinityKeyName` which is used by `CustomHeaderSessionAffinityPolicy` for this purpose. **Important**: `AffinityKeyName` must be unique across all clusters with enabled session affinity to avoid conflicts.
+The header name must be set via `SessionAffinityConfig.AffinityKeyName`.

+**Important**: `AffinityKeyName` must be unique across all clusters with enabled session affinity to avoid conflicts.

+### Key Protection

+The HashCookie policy uses a SHA-256 hash to produce a standard, obscured output format for the cookie value.
+This is not a strong privacy protection and sensitive data should not be included in destination ids.

+The Cookie and CustomHeader policies encrypt the key using Data Protection.
+This provides strong privacy protections for the key, but requires [additional configuration](https://learn.microsoft.com/aspnet/core/security/data-protection/configuration/overview) when more than once proxy instance is in use.

 ## Affinity failure policy
 If the affinity key cannot be decoded or no healthy destination found it's considered as a failure and an affinity failure policy is called to handle it.
 The policy has the full access to `HttpContext` and can send response to the client by itself.
 It returns a boolean value indicating whether the request processing can proceed down the pipeline or must be terminated.